faisalahmed11/sunnyside-agency-landing-page-solution/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents

   - [Overview](#overview)